Skip to content

 4. Hand-Pulled Lamian Noodles

 Hand-pulled noodles are a labour of love.
 Their impressive length symbolises longevity and resilience.
-While they require practice, preparing them for New Year celebrations adds authenticity and a special touch to the meal.
+While they require practice, preparing them for New Year celebrations adds authenticity and a special touch to the Spring Festival meal.

 5. Sweet Glutinous Rice Cake (Nian Gao)

-Nian Gao, or sticky rice cake, sounds similar to the phrase meaning “higher year.”
-It represents growth, promotion and success.
+Nian Gao, or sticky rice cake, sounds similar to the phrase meaning "higher year."
+It represents growth, promotion, and success.
 Made from glutinous rice flour, it can be served sweet or savoury, steamed or lightly pan-fried.

 6. Whole Chicken